Mrdrgh/alx-system_engineering-devops/0x0C-web_server/README.md

-#how to manage the server side
+#how to manage the server sidee